 We are able to offer advice on your application before you submit it.
 This can help to identify issues with your application or the proposed development or when you might need to get specialist advice.
 It can help us to make a decision once you submit an application.

-We can offer advice on seven different categories
+We can offer advice in six different categories :

-To apply for pre-application advice on any of the other categories you will need to complete the form below, submit the required information and pay the appropriate fee.
+To request pre-application advice you will need to complete the form below, submit the required information and pay the appropriate fee.

 When you apply you will be required to submit: